 6. Drawings (10 page maximum for each category up to a 30x42.pdf format)

-c.
-Rendered views of project and/or design elements
+- Rendered views of project and/or design elements and systems

 Judges will focus on, but not be limited to, the executive summary and summary narrative portions of the submittal during review for determination of the presentation teams.
 It should not be expected that the judges will do an exhaustive review of the supporting documentation.

 Each entry shall include the team registration number on all submittal items and pages.
-Please do not include team member names or school identification marks on submittals.
-However, the team member names must be verified at the time of the submittal.
+Please DO NOT include team member names or school identification marks on submittals.
+However, the team member names must be verified with AEI staff and the competition committee at the time of the submittal.

 The teams that are asked to present at the finals for the competition shall prepare an electronic presentation as a minimum.
 Electronic format information and limitations will be provided at the time of finalist notification.
 Teams are encouraged to provide any other supporting materials to the judges that will help demonstrate how the challenge was addressed.

 Prior to the beginning of the first team presentation, all teams shall submit a USB disk drive with a final copy of their electronic presentations, the written submittal document and supporting documentation and drawings.
 The electronic copies provided shall be the same version used during the actual presentations.
 Teams will not be allowed to edit their presentations after the USB drive is submitted.
-Additionally teams are asked to provide, three PowerPoint slides representative of their final work for each submittal category for display on public monitors during the conference.
+Additionally teams are asked to provide, three PowerPoint slides representative of their final work for each submittal category for display and other purposes during the conference.